-- Track record: more than twenty years ago, we were the first UK university to provide RICS accredited Masters degrees, and over ten years ago the first to run real estate courses in a globally ranked Business School.
-So our degrees are widely recognised and highly valued by major employers, and you will find Cass Real Estate graduates at all levels in leading real estate firms around the world.
+- Track record: Established 21 years ago, and accredited by the Royal Institution of Chartered Surveyors (RICS), our degrees are widely recognised and highly valued by major employers; you will find Bayes Real Estate graduates at all levels in leading real estate firms around the world.

-- Capability: you will be taught by our well-known, highly qualified real estate staff, all of them with at least 10 years’ experience in either university teaching and research or in senior roles in the industry – a lot of them with both.
-Plus, we can draw on London’s unmatched pool of industry professionals to act as visiting lecturers and guest speakers.
+- Capability: You will be taught by highly qualified real estate staff, all all with at least 15 years’ experience in teaching and/or in senior roles in the real estate industry and active in research.
+And we draw on London’s unmatched pool of industry professionals to act as visiting lecturers and guest speakers.

-- Focus: In real estate Cass runs only Masters degrees – so you have the exclusive attention of our staff - and has specialised in courses which focus on the professional, financial and practical skills in high demand across the rapidly globalising real estate industry.
+- Focus: Bayes only offers Real Estate courses on a postgraduate level – so you have the exclusive attention of our staff - and has specialised in courses which blend the professional, financial and practical skills in high demand across the real estate industry.

-- Location: Cass’s state of the art teaching facilities sit at the heart of London’s global real estate hub, neighbouring both the City’s historic financial core and a dynamic new tech belt centred on Silicon Roundabout.
+- Location: we are the only Business School to offer real estate investment programmes in London, with the opportunity to network in a global real estate hub, neighbouring both the City’s financial core and the new tech belt centred on Silicon Roundabout.

-- Equip you with the core skills required by the industry embracing valuation, financial analysis, development appraisal, market analysis and cash flow modelling.
+- Equip you with the core skills required by the industry embracing valuation, financial modelling, development appraisal, market analysis and cash flow modelling.

 - Are set in a framework of robust quantitative methods, financial and economic theory.

-- With an emphasis on up to date industry techniques and practical tools taught hands-on in computer labs.
+- Have an emphasis on up to date industry techniques and practical tools taught hands-on in computer labs.

 We offer a choice of two courses: the MSc Real Estate and the MSc Real Estate Investment.

-If you are not sure which of our degrees you are qualified for or is best for you, you can put both on your application form and we will suggest which is more suitable.
-Even then the decision is not final: you can switch between the two degrees in the first couple of weeks of the year after you have seen how they run.
+If you are not sure which of our degrees is best for you, you can put both on your application form and we will suggest which is more suitable.

 Overall the MSc Real Estate Investment could be labelled as a degree in finance which is focussed on real estate.
 Since the topics and methods you study are of interest to all real estate businesses, including the mainstream employers like chartered surveyors, the MSc Real Estate Investment may give you a wider choice of the role you play but it does not pre-determine what sort of firm you work for.